 Each semester, concentrators are provided a list of courses offered that fulfill the category requirements.
-Here is a link to the Spring 2021 PCON Course List.
-Course lists for previous semesters can be found by clicking on these links (Fall 2020, Spring 2020, Fall 2019).
+Here is a link to the Fall 2021 PCON Course List.
+Course lists for previous semesters can be found by clicking on these links (Spring 2021, Fall 2020, Spring 2020, Fall 2019).
 Below is a sample of recent courses by category.

 - CISS 310 Seminar: Seeking Justice

 - POLS 333 Seminar: Ethics & International Relations

 - PSYC 314 Science, Medicine & the Holocaust

 - RELS 280 Liberation Theology

 - HIST 114 Napoleon to European Union

 - HIST 255 Europe: Mass Politics/Total War 1890-1945